Sonerezh/docker/README.md

 This is the Git repository of the official Docker image for [Sonerezh](https://www.sonerezh.bzh).
 See the Hub page for more informations.

-**WARNING**: the Docker image for Sonerezh is absolutely not stable.
-Your Sonerezh data (preferences, users, thumbnails) will be lost if you delete your container.
-Sonerezh is not *Docker compliant* for the moment.
-Some functionnality are broken too: email notifications for example.
+**WARNING**: the Docker image for Sonerezh is still under development.
+Some functionnality are broken like email notifications for example.

 # How to build this image